 Fire codes evolved in a sporadic fashion.
 Before the Civil War only tenements in New York were required to have any level of fireproofing.
 But the New York Times made a ruckus over an 1860 tenement fire that eventually helped change the law to mandate fire escapes for some - not many - buildings.

 A fire at New York's Conway's Theatre in 1876 killed nearly 300 people and led to a more comprehensive building code in 1885.
 13 years after the Great Fire, Chicago finally adopted the first of many new codes.

-This legislation by catastrophe wasn't proactive enough to insure the public safety.
+This legislation by catastrophe wasn't proactive enough to ensure the public safety.
 Consider the 1903 Iroquois theater fire in Chicago.
 Shortly before it opened, Captain Patrick Jennings of the local fire department made a routine inspection and found grave code violations.
 There were no sprinklers, no exit signs, no fire alarms.
 Standpipes weren't connected.
 Yet officials on the take allowed the theater to open.

 A month after the first performance 600 people were killed in a fast moving fire.
 All of the doors were designed to open inwards.
 Hundreds died in the crush at the exits.
 Actor Eddie Foy saved uncounted lives as he calmed the crowd from the stage.
 Ironically, he and Mrs. O' Leary had been neighbors; as a teenager he barely escaped the 1871 fire.

 Afterwards a commission found fault with all parties, including the fire department: "They seemed to be under the impression that they were required only to fight flames and appeared surprised that their department was expected by the public to take every precaution to prevent fire from starting."
 I'll get back to that statement towards the end of this article.